vippsas/vipps-developers/newsletters/2022-10-newsletter.md

 ## Recurring API: Rollback of new charge business rules

 Due to feedback from merchants we have decided not to enforce the stricter charge rules we enabled September 13.
-See the [vipps statuspage](https://vipps.statuspage.io/incidents/n5xlxwz1yvbr) for more information about when this happened.
+See the [Vipps status page](https://vipps.statuspage.io/incidents/n5xlxwz1yvbr) for more information about when this happened.

 Going forward we will look into how we can implement charge limits in a better way, that takes care of the merchants needs.
 This will be communicated well in advance before we enforce any new rules.